entidia/entidia.github.io/README.md

-## Welcome to our GitHub Page
+## entidia GitHub Page

-Here you can find some informations about our GitHub repositories and projects.
+just some informations about our GitHub repositories and projects.

-{% link bitbar-plugin.md %}